 11. The Cow (1969)

 Having experienced it myself, I know that having to lose a very close friend is one of the hardest things one goes through in life.
-Informing someone that their close friend has passed is perhaps, just as hard, and this is the basic plot of ‘The Cow’, one of my favorite Iranian films of all time.
+Informing someone that their close friend has passed is, perhaps, just as hard, and this is the basic plot of ‘The Cow,’ one of my favorite Iranian films of all time.
 A cow, belonging to a middle-aged villager, dies while he is out of his village.
-The other residents in the locality try their best to not disclose this fact to him when he returns, knowing the bond he’d shared with the mute domestic animal.
+The other residents in the locality try their best not to disclose this fact to him when he returns, knowing the bond he’d shared with the mute domestic animal.

 ‘The Cow’ is about more than what its basic themes communicate, though.
 The characters who form the villagers of the film present a lifestyle controlled by an ideology bogged down by the beliefs and customs of their times.
 After the cow is dead, for example, people are afraid to dispose of the body because of the beliefs they hold close to their hearts.
-Traditional Iranian music backgrounds this stunning character-driven film that ends with a Bergman-esque existential thought, relating to the identity of a person and the elements that help define it.
+Traditional Iranian music backgrounds this stunning character-driven film that ends with a Bergman-esque existential thought relating to the identity of a person and the elements that help define it.

 10. 8½ (1963)